What’s allowed under Gov. Inslee’s Healthy Washington reopening plan

 - Responding rapidly to outbreaks in congregate settings.

-The state Secretary of Health, John Wiesman, will review applications and determine whether a county meets the requirements move on to the next phase, potentially with modifications.
+The state Secretary of Health will review applications and determine whether a county meets the requirements move on to the next phase, potentially with modifications.
 Variances can be revoked if circumstances change in a county.

 There are four phases to Inslee’s Safe Start process.
 May 5 marked the start of Phase 1, permitting the following industries to begin reopening: construction activity, outdoor activities, park access, drive-in spiritual service, landscaping, car washes, vehicle sales, pet walking, and retail sales with curbside pickup.
 Outdoor activities include: golf and day use at state parks and public lands for fishing, hunting and other recreational purposes.